huaweicloud/huaweicloud-fpga/fp1/tools/fpga_tool/docs/load_an_fpga_image.md

 FpgaCmdEntry, FPGA image loading tool, supports FPGA information query, image loading, loading status query ，virtual LED status query and image clearing.

+Note: For different types of instances, the number of FPGA devices is different.
+Here is an example with only one FPGA device.

 Loading Procedure
 ---------------------